-HERmonic was born in 2006 from Pacific Lutheran University’s original mixed a Cappella group.
-As the mixed group’s popularity grew, so the the demand for an all female a Cappella group on campus.
+Gold Rush (formerly HERmonic) was born in 2006 from Pacific Lutheran University’s original mixed a cappella group.
+As the mixed group’s popularity grew, so the demand for an all female a cappella group on campus.
 So, the girls of the mixed group bid a fond farewell to the boys and founded their own group – HERmonic!
-HERmonic has since grown into a diverse group of women who pride themselves on their individuality and spirit.
+Now Gold Rush, the ensemble has since grown into a diverse group of women who pride themselves on their individuality and spirit.
 They strive to create entertaining and innovative music, while sticking to their motto — Keep it Sassy, Brassy and Classy.
 They would like to thank their brother group PLUtonic, for all of their support and encouragement.

 Advisor: Brian Galante